Speed of light

-All forms of electromagnetic radiation, including visible light, travel at the speed of light.
-For many practical purposes, light and other electromagnetic waves will appear to propagate instantaneously, but for long distances and very sensitive measurements, their finite speed has noticeable effects.
-Starlight viewed on Earth left the stars many years ago, allowing humans to study the history of the universe by viewing distant objects.
-When communicating with distant space probes, it can take minutes to hours for signals to travel from Earth to the spacecraft and vice versa.
-In computing, the speed of light fixes the ultimate minimum communication delay between computers, to computer memory, and within a CPU.
+All forms of electromagnetic radiation, including visible light, travel in vacuum at the speed c.
+For many practical purposes, light and other electromagnetic waves will appear to propagate instantaneously, but for long distances and sensitive measurements, their finite speed has noticeable effects.
+Much starlight viewed on Earth is from the distant past, allowing humans to study the history of the universe by viewing distant objects.
+When communicating with distant space probes, it can take hours for signals to travel.
+In computing, the speed of light fixes the ultimate minimum communication delay.
 The speed of light can be used in time of flight measurements to measure large distances to extremely high precision.